Dingyi-Lai/Dingyi-Lai.github.io/_posts/2025-03-02-difference-between-postgresql-and-mysql.md

 author: Dingyi Lai
 ---

 PostgreSQL and MySQL are both very popular open-source relational database management systems (RDBMS), but they have some key differences in their design philosophies, features, and typical use cases.
-In my previous internship experience, we used MySQL.
+In one of my previous working experience, we used MySQL.
 But after some research, I found that there are the main distinctions between the two:

 1.  **System Type and Design Philosophy:**
     * **PostgreSQL:** Is an **Object-Relational Database Management System (ORDBMS)**.
 This means it supports standard relational features plus more complex data types (like arrays, JSON/JSONB, custom types), inheritance, and other object-oriented concepts.
 Its design philosophy emphasizes **feature richness, strict adherence to SQL standards, data integrity, and extensibility**.